sriramab/gamamanual/WikiOnly/NewVersionChanges.md

  * fullscreen mode for displays (ESC key)
  * CTRL+O for overlay and CTRL+L for layers side controls
  * cleaner OpenGL displays (less garbage, better drawing of lines, rotation helper, sticky ROI, etc.)
+ * possibility to use a new OpenGl pipeline and to define keystoning parameters (for projections)
  * faster java2D displays (esp. on zoom)
  * better user interaction (mouse move, hover, key listener)
  * a whole new set of charts